Camping Tours & Trips in Canada

 The stars guide you from Banff National Park to Vancouver Island across 12 nights.
 Dome tents and self-inflating mattresses provided, with sites ranging from basic to full-service facilities with pools.

-Duration 14 days Destinations Calgary, Banff, Banff National Park, Lake Louise, Yoho National Park, Emerald Lake, Icefields Parkway, Jasper National Park, Jasper, Maligne CanyonSee all destinations Age Range Ages 18-39 Operator G Adventures From $2,949
+Duration 14 days Destinations Calgary, Banff, Banff National Park, Lake Louise, Plain of Six Glaciers Teahouse, Yoho National Park, Icefields Parkway, Jasper National Park, Jasper, Maligne CanyonSee all destinations Age Range Ages 18-39 Operator G Adventures From $2,949

 Set up camp at Knutsford Campground in Kamloops and Golden Riverfront Campground beside mountain rivers, then move to Tunnel Mountain Campground in Banff National Park and Whistlers Campground in Jasper National Park where hot showers and washrooms await.
 Hike Tunnel Mountain Trail for sweeping Banff views and walk to turquoise Moraine Lake.